DFE-Digital/teaching-vacancies-design-history/app/posts/2021-07-21-scope-expansion-jobseekers.md

 ### Salary

-*Salary is one of the leading factors that helps job seekers make quick decisions on a job's appeal.
+Salary is one of the leading factors that helps job seekers make quick decisions on a job's appeal.
 For support staff working term time only contracts, it can be both time consuming and frustrating having to work out actual earnings from the FTE, or grade scale provided.
 All participants preferred the TVS prototype where they were able to see the actual salary alongside the FTE.

 > "Salary has been a minefield for me to try and get my head around...I haven’t got a clue”

-> “that's much better where you put the actual salary rather than the grade and pro rata"
+> “That's much better, where you put the actual salary rather than the grade and pro rata"

 ### Search patterns